sbdchd/squawk/README.md

 Using a text field with a `CHECK CONSTRAINT` makes it easier to change the max length.
 See the `constraint-missing-not-valid` rule.

+### `prefer-robust-stmts`

+Goal of this rule is to make migrations more robust when they fail part way through.

+For instance, you may have a migration with two steps.
+First, the migration adds a field to a table, then it creates an index concurrently.

+Since this second part is concurrent, it can't run in a transaction so the first part of the migration can succeed, and second part can fail meaning the first part won't be rolled back.

+Then when the migration is run again, it will fail at adding the field since it already exists.

+To appease this rule you can use guards like `IF NOT EXISTS` or wrap all your statements in a transaction.

 ## Bot Setup

 Squawk works as a CLI tool but can also create comments on GitHub Pull